DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/README.md

 ## Updates

+-   25-05-17 - Fulfillment totals and BOM, for all rewards, being worked on over the weekend
+-   25-05-16 - Kickstater campaign sucessfully completed, so thank all of you for your support
 -   25-05-14 - Fantastic, with your help and support, we have reached over 300% of target on [Kickstarter](https://www.kickstarter.com/projects/ditronix/espuno-pi-zero) Thank you.
 Just a few hours left, please support this project.
 -   25-05-02 - ThingSpeak Example Test Channel added [thingspeak.mathworks.com/channels/2943970](https://thingspeak.mathworks.com/channels/2943970)
 -   25-05-02 - Various code examples uploaded and Wiki updates.
 Both are work in progress.